 Cirencester Roman Amphitheatre in Darkness

 Here is a location covered in grass with the amphitheatre in darkness.
 We have been thermally visualising features at night which are covered with grass since 2011.
-Another example is the ditch around Cairnpapple in the image at the top of the page.
 Such observations are often at the limit of sensitivity of the thermal imager with the features often flickering in and out of view, as the field of view slightly changes.
 The Flir One is operated with the temperature span unlocked.
 Below is the same view in the visible spectrum.